clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 #### Summary and Use Cases

-TBD
+*TBD*

-### vars
+### Vars

-Vars are the reference type you are already familiar with: you define them via the `def` special form:
+Vars are the reference type you are already familiar with.
+You define them via the `def` special form:

 ``` clojure
 (def url "http://en.wikipedia.org/wiki/Margarita")